 In my free time, I enjoy spending time with my family; doing things like swimming, walking, or playing pool.

-I am a member of the National Latina/o Psychological Association (NLPA) and currently serve as Membership Chair.
+I am a member of the National Latinx Psychological Association (NLPA).
 I have presented nationally and published in peer-reviewed journals addressing issues related to diversity, sexual orientation, gender, and/or Latinx identities.
 I currently serve as an Editorial Board Member for The Counseling Psychologist academic journal.